ysard/libre-printer/README.md

 with redundant/overlapping parameters and sometimes non-functional combinations.
-- The RetroPrinter interface is limited to a handful of platforms and cannot be a usable product for most people without some investment (let's not forget that in **the last few years the prices of RaspberryPi type boards have skyrocketed**!)
+- The RetroPrinter interface is limited to a handful of platforms and cannot be a usable product for most people without some investment (let's not forget that in **the last few years the prices of RaspberryPi type boards have skyrocketed**!).
 Making the project compatible with all platforms is both an economical and pragmatic choice for its diffusion

 - LibrePrinter components are much cheaper/more affordable.
 - We support serial printers without additional adapters.
+- Multiple interfaces can be connected on the same computer!
 - Our code is tested with over 90% coverage.

 ### Ethical considerations

-- Our solution is **truly** free: licensed under the AGPL.
+Our solution is **truly** free: licensed under the AGPL.

 It is common to see programs in C/C++ etc. developed not by expertise or by performance research, but rather by a desire to obfuscate code at "lower cost".
 RetroPrinter is no exception to this.